paulmillr/noble-curves/README.md

 using Boneh-Lynn-Shacham signature scheme.

 The module doesn't expose `CURVE` property: use `G1.CURVE`, `G2.CURVE` instead.
-Only BLS12-381 is implemented currently.
+Only BLS12-381 is currently implemented.
 Defining BLS12-377 and BLS24 should be straightforward.

 Main methods and properties are: